So you want to go rock climbing in Colombia but you don’t know where to start?

 From here you can follow the stairs and obvious path which leads up towards the rock.

 La Peña de Abejorral – Antioquia’s Best Rock Climbing

-Abejorral has seen a large rise in popularity over the past few years after the owner of one of Medellin’s climbing gyms Jerson Areiza bought the land back in 2016.
+Abejorral has seen a large rise in popularity over the past few years after the owner of one of Medellin’s climbing gyms Jerson Areiza and his partners bought the land back in 2016.

 Through his (and many other members of the community) hard work, the area has seen many new routes go up, in addition to seeing huge improvements in the trails to access the climbing and the hostel located at the base.